malancas/CUNY-CoLAG-Sims-2016-17/README.md

 ###Output
 The program will write simulation results to several csv and png files to a folder whose name starts with the used language followed by the number of learners, and a timestamp.
 For example:
 English_100_32016-06-09T14.17.54.747187 will contain the results of simulation using 100 learners with English.

+###Port
+I wrote a port of this program in Clojure as introduction to functional programming and concurrency, which can be found [here](https://github.com/malancas/Language-Acquisition)